omondidenzel/FordPrediction-PySpark/README.md

 * [Setup](#setup)

 ## Introduction
 This project is to build an ML model thats able to predict Ford Car prices using Multiple LinearRegression.
+Using the R2 metric, model performance is measured.

 ## Technologies